What is SSRN?

 Submitting an Article or Working Paper to SSRN

-If you would to post an article or paper to appear on SSRN and you are a member of the UW faculty, please do not post to the SSRN website directly but instead complete this form in order to ensure that your work is included in the UW Law RPS.
-If you would prefer to post independently, you are of course free to do so.
-Posting through the online form simply affiliates your work with that of other UW Law faculty.
-When you post through the online system, a cover page is added to your paper which indicates its affiliation with the UW Law RPS and assigns it a number in that series.
+If you plan to post an article or paper on SSRN and you are a member of the UW faculty, please do not post to the SSRN website directly but instead complete this form in order to ensure that your work is included in the UW Law School RPS.
+Posting through the online form affiliates your work with that of other UW Law faculty.
+When you post through the online system, a cover page is added to your paper which indicates its affiliation with the UW Law RPS and assigns a number in that series.

 For more information from SSRN regarding the submission process, see the SSRN FAQ.